zrythm/zrythm/doc/user/contributing/intro.rst

   A plugin has parameters (see :term:`Parameter`).

-should be translated in Japanese as
+should be translated in French as

 .. code-block:: text

-  :term:`Parameter`
-  プラグインにはパラメータがあります（ :term:`Parameter` を参照）。
+  Un plugin a des paramètres (:term:`Parameter`).

 This is because this value will replaced automatically by Sphinx with the translation for